Donations and Acquisitions

 Scope

-The Linnean Society welcomes the opportunity to use its collections in as many ways as possible for the furtherance of science.
+The Linnean Society welcomes the opportunity to use its collections in as many ways as possible for the furtherance of the understanding of natural history.
 This policy covers all items held by the Society.
-This policy covers internal and external requests for research analysis on acquired or registered items that require an entire item or part of an item to be altered from its existing state.
-In general, a destructive or invasive sampling is an application that involves the potential or real damage or destruction of a specimen, but which thereby purports to enhance its scientific or educational value.
+This policy covers internal and external requests for research analysis on items that require an entire item or part of an item to be altered from its existing state.
+In general, destructive or invasive sampling is an application that involves the potential or real damage or destruction of a specimen, but which thereby purports to enhance its scientific or educational value.
+Other collections items may be affected by such a policy.

 Governance

-The Council of the Linnean Society is accountable for ensuring that all destructive/invasive sampling complies with this policy, but the day-to-day responsibility is usually delegated to the Collections Committee.
+The Council of the Linnean Society is accountable for ensuring that all destructive/invasive sampling complies with this policy, but the day-to-day responsibility is delegated to the Head of Collections.

 Definitions